Bauyrzhan Momyshuly: Post-war years

-In 1946, Momyshuly entered the Voroshilov Academy again.
+In 1946, Bauyrzhan entered the Voroshilov Academy again.
 On 16 June 1948, the Kazakh SSR's Council of Ministers appointed him as chief of the republic's Voluntary Society for Cooperation with the Armed Forces, while he still served in the military.
 In late 1948, he became deputy commander of the 49th Independent Infantry Brigade in the East Siberian Military District.
 From 1950, he served as a senior lecturer in the Red Army's Military Academy of Logistics and Transport.
 According to Myrzakhmetov, he was the only one of the 500 officers who graduated with him to never receive the rank of a General; the author claimed this was due to a political decision to deny Turkic people a high status in the Soviet Armed Forces.

-In 1955, Colonel Momyshuly retired from the army due an illness.
+In 1955, Colonel Bauyrzhan retired from the army due an illness.
 He turned to a literary career, writing several novels as well as books about his wartime experiences.
 He was also a lecturer in the Kazakhstan Academy of Sciences.

-In 1963, at the invitation of Raúl Castro, Colonel Momyshuly travelled to Cuba, where he lectured members of the Cuban Revolutionary Armed Forces on tactics.
+In 1963, at the invitation of Raúl Castro, Colonel Bauyrzhan travelled to Cuba, where he lectured members of the Cuban Revolutionary Armed Forces on tactics.

-Momyshuly is mainly known due his appearance in Bek's Volokolamsk Highway.
+Bauyrzhan is mainly known due his appearance in Bek's Volokolamsk Highway.
 The author wrote two sequels, Several Days and General Panfilov's Reserve.
 The series gained international, as well as Soviet, recognition.

-Momyshuly's book about the 1941 battles in Volokolamsk, Moscow is Behind Us, was adapted to cinema during 1967.
-In 1976, he won the Kazakh SSR's Abay Qunanbayuli State Prize for his autobiography, Our Family.
+Bauyrzhan's book about the 1941 battles in Volokolamsk, Moscow is Behind Us, was adapted to cinema during 1967.
+In 1976, he won the Kazakh SSR's Abai Qunanbaiuly State Prize for his autobiography, Our Family.